denyskryvytskyi/denyskryvytskyi.github.io/menu/projects.md

 <h3 align="center" id="unity">Unity small games</h3>
 *C#, Unity*

-Small demo pet projects where a learned how to use Unity, including 2D and 3D projects.
+Small demo games where a learned how to use Unity, including 2D and 3D projects.
 There are some of them:

 [Cubetron](https://github.com/denyskryvytskyi/Cubetron)